TheHans255/Furball/README.md

 npm start
 ```

-to start the game server at http://localhost:8080.
+to start the game server at [http://localhost:8080].
+Enjoy!